openplanet-nl/nadeoapi-docs/docs/live/clubs/delete-member.md

 url: https://live-services.trackmania.nadeo.live
 method: POST
-route: /api/token/club/{clubID}/member/{accountID}/delete
+route: /api/token/club/{clubId}/member/{accountId}/delete

 audience: NadeoLiveServices

 parameters:
   path:
-    - name: clubID
+    - name: clubId
       type: integer
       description: The ID of the club the player is a member of
       required: true
-    - name: accountID
+    - name: accountId
       type: string
       description: The account ID of the member to be deleted
       required: true